SergioMavrodi/FinalProject/CompleteExplanation.md

 # Fitness Logger

 A Java console-based workout tracker called **Fitness Logger**, designed to log strength, cardio, and endurance exercises, view workout history, and track progress.
-This project, authored by "GymRat," features an ASCII-art UI, robust input parsing, and persistent storage in `log.txt`.
-It was updated to rename `RunningEntry` to `EnduranceEntry` (line 126) for clarity, supporting exercises like running or swimming.
-This `README.md` is converted from a detailed code walkthrough PDF, covering every class, method, and feature for a student presentation.
+This project, authored by "GymRat" features an ASCII-art UI, robust input parsing, and persistent storage in `log.txt`.
+This `README.md` is complete walkthrough , covering every class, method, and feature.

 ## Overview of FitnessLogger Class